BDC Hamburger Icon

 The medical claims billing and payment process follows these steps:

 1. Providers submit an invoice.
 A medical provider, such as a physician, submits an invoice to their billing department.
-In the billing department, the invoices are appended with the appropriate ICD-10 diagnosis and CPT treatment codes (and code modifiers, if necessary).
+In the billing department, the invoice is appended with the appropriate ICD-10 diagnosis and CPT treatment codes (and code modifiers, if necessary).

 2. A superbill is created.
 A billing specialist documents summaries of a patient’s visit with applicable diagnosis and treatment codes on a superbill — a detailed invoice outlining the services the patient received.
 Some physicians will check or circle the diagnosis and treatment codes directly on the superbill.

 3. The invoice is checked for errors.
-Medical billing specialists typically use medical billing software to check the superbill and insurance information for flaws like code mistakes or formatting errors.
+Medical billing specialists typically use medical billing software to check the superbill and insurance information for flaws, such as code mistakes or formatting errors.

 4. An electronic claim is created.
 Billing personnel generate an electronic claim and submit it to a third-party medical claims clearinghouse or directly to an insurance provider.

 5. Denials are investigated.
 If there are problems with the bill, the medical billing specialist follows up to find out what went wrong.
-If they find an obvious error, they may correct the bill and resubmit it.
+If they find an obvious error, they may correct and resubmit the bill.
 If a claim is denied, billing personnel may need to submit an appeal with supporting evidence to the payer.

 6. The payer sends remittance.
 The payer sends remittance to the medical provider; a remittance advice statement from the insurer usually accompanies the remittance and serves as a receipt.
-In cases of patient responsibility, such as copays and coinsurance, the supplier will send the patient a statement.
+In cases of patient responsibility, such as copays and coinsurance, the supplier sends the patient a statement.

 7. Unpaid claims are investigated.
 Unpaid delinquent accounts are turned over to a collections agency, or other debt collection measures may begin.